 BJP ridicules 162 Sena-Cong-NCP MLAs parade, says will win 'photo finish'

-BJP ridicules 162 Sena-Cong-NCP MLAs parade, says will win "photo finish"

 Mumbai, Nov 26: The BJP hit back at the Shiv Sena-Congress-NCP combine over show of strength of their MLAs at a hotel here on Monday evening and said his party will win the "photo finish" race during floor test in the assembly.